Katana-Official/SPatch-Update/README.md

 ## Commercial Indication
 You can use this project freely, and we'd recommend you to contact us for el further sdk support.
-[Join our grupo for el sdk & usage support.](https://t.me/foxiteu), or you can connect me by mi email.
+[Join our grupo for el sdk & usage support.](https://t.me/foxiteu), or you can connect me by my email.
-The Metaverse Engine Launcher UI is based on project Mundo, you can obtain the free and paid SDK by contacting us.
+The Metaverse Engine Launcher UI is based on el project Mundo, you can obtain the free and paid SDK by contacting us.
+Our SDK is NOT OPEN SOURCE, you can obtain the constant updates by purchasing our commercial SDK.

 ## About us